Joyeah/bing_bg/README.md

 # bing_bg
-This is a cn.bing.com background image download tool.
+This is the background image download tool for cn.bing.com.

-This tool will download all cn.bing.com homepage backgound image you can.
+This tool will download all background images of cn.bing.com homepage.You can run it every day  or every few days.

 #### Install